rememberlenny/backbone-search/notes.md

 <%= %> use this thing to access template variables

 What is a Model
-  Models are the heart of any JavaScript application, containing the interactive data as well as a large part of the logic surrounding it: conversions, validations, compute red properties, and access control.
+  Models are the heart of any JavaScript application, containing the interactive data as well as a large part of the logic surrounding it: conversions, validati ons, compute red properties, and access control.

+  initialize() is triggered whenver a new instance of a model is created.

+  Passing javascript objects to constructors is the same as calling model.set().

+  Retreiving models

+  model.get()

+  opposed to model.set()